codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 drwxr-xr-x 2 jenkins jenkins 4096 Nov  4 18:49 vars
 ```

 Purpose of `050-shared-library-where-is-it-cloned` job is only to show how Jenkins downloads the shared library into its workspace.
-Now let’s run something more useful.
+Now let's run something more useful.

 ---